adaros92/data-blog/content/post18.rst

     def get_similarity_scores(point_to_classify, data):
-        """Calculates an array of the class and the given point to classify's distance to the variables corresponding to each class in the data
+        """Calculates an array of the class and the given point to classify distance to the variables corresponding to each class in the data
         :param point_to_classify - NP array of point to classify :param data - NP array of classified data